An Algorithm for the Separation-Preserving Transition of Clusterings: The Overall Transition

-Note that LP~(\ref{LP:maximizemargin}) has a feasible solution if and only if there exists a power diagram that induces~$C$.
-By previous observations, LP~(\ref{LP:maximizemargin}) has a feasible solution, and for $\varepsilon > 0$ no item is on the boundary of the cell of the resulting power diagram.
+A notable feature of this LP is the constraint $\gamma_1 =0$; without it, whenever the system has a feasible solution, it would also contain a one-dimensional lineality space.
+LP~(\ref{LP:maximizemargin}) is guaranteed to have a feasible solution if and only if there exists a power diagram with site vector $\overline{s}$ that induces~$C$.
+If $\varepsilon > 0$ no item is on the boundary of the cell of the resulting power diagram.
 In fact, because of the scaling by $\|\overline{s}_\ell - \overline{s}_i\|^{-1}$ in~(\ref{LP:maximizemargin:feasible}), $\epsilon$ corresponds to the minimal {\em Euclidean} distance of an item to the boundary of its cell.
 We can simplify the LP if we first compute $\max_{x_j \in C_i} (\overline{s}_\ell - \overline{s}_i)^T x_j$ for all $i \in [k] $ and $\ell \in [k] \setminus \{i\}$, and use this term in the constraints~(\ref{LP:maximizemargin:feasible}).
 The resulting LP takes the smaller and simpler form